bluesky-social/atproto-website/content/specs/auth.md

 Authorization Servers may support other profiles of OAuth if client does not include the `atproto` scope.
 For example, an Authorization Server might function as both an atproto PDS/entryway, and support other protocols/standards at the same time.

 Use of the atproto OAuth profile, as indicated by the `atproto` scope, means that the Authorization Server will return the atproto account DID as an account identifier in the `sub` field of token requests.
+Authorization Servers must return `atproto` in `scopes_supported` in their metadata document, so that clients know they support the atproto OAuth profile.
 A client may include only the `atproto` scope if they only need account authentication - for example a “Login with atproto” use case.
 Unlike OpenID, profile metadata in atproto is generally public, so an additional authorization scope for fetching profile metadata is not needed.

-In OAuth 2.0, Authorization Servers may always return the granted scopes in auth request responses and token responses, but are only required to do so if the scope is different from what the client requested.
+In OAuth 2.0, Authorization Servers may return the granted scopes in any auth request response and any token responses, but are only required to do so if the scope is different from what the client requested.
 In the atproto OAuth profile, servers must always return the granted scopes.
+Clients should reject token responses if they don't contain a `scope` field, or if the `scope` field does not contain `atproto`.

 The intention is to support flexible scopes based on Lexicon namespaces (NSIDs) so that clients can be given access only to the specific content and API endpoints they need access to.
 Until the design of that scope system is ready, the atproto profile of OAuth defines two transitional scopes which align with the permissions granted under the original “session token” auth system: